SamsTheNerd/hexaddons/hexxycrafttweakerscripts/README.md

 _uses `shibva_seal_fix.zs`_

 This one comes from shibva, not hexxycraft.
-Adds focus and spellbook sealing recipes.
+Adds/fixes focus and spellbook sealing recipes for forge 1.19.2.
 Does not show up properly in EMI.